caltechlibrary/andor/demoroot/index.md

 This is a demo of And/Or[^1], a JSON object web service based on [dataset](https://github.com/caltechlibrary/dataset) collections.
+E.g. a demo dataset collection, "demo-colloction-01.ds".

-The demo dataset collection is "demo-colloction-01.ds".
-Web UI is built from static HTML/CSS/JavaScripts making http calls back to the web service.
-Web UI is located under `/demo-collection-01/`.
+The Web UI are built from static HTML/CSS/JavaScripts making http calls to the web service.
+Web UI is located under the collection, e.g. `/demo-collection-01/`.
+The JavaScript library, `/demo.js`, provides examples of how to call the JSON API and render results in a webpage.

 ## Web UI Demos